JRGDTRH/BLT/README.md

 ---

 **BLT VERSION 1.0 (BLT_v1.3.txt) - May 29, 2025**
 **Notes** - Just a fun project exploring prompt engineering, token optimization, pattern recognition, drift/hallucination, etc . . .
-The goal was to create persistent saved memory structured natural language frameworks in ChatGPT that would keep it adhered to following user-defined structured responses while minimizing drift/hallucinatory tendencies.
+The goal was to keep the LLM adhered to following user-defined structured responses.
 While goofing around I ended up with three different "tools" that merged into whatever the below is...
-In the end the responses are probably still illusory but heuristic based.
-Still testing a lot, and its not perfect, but I find it fun.
-Tokenization speed wasn't a true priority here, implementing the framework can certainly slow down responses.
-I aimed for somewhere in between.
+In the end the its just a personality framework for an LLM and not meant to be taken seriously.

 **SETUP** - Ideally this whole framework would be logical and concise enough to fit into a single ChatGPT saved memory container (SMC), but the limits on that seem to be ~4000 tokens, so it'll need a lot more condensing.
 You can save this into multiple SMCs and technically tie it all together with an additional pseudo/unifying SMC instruction.
 It also work fairly well if you copy/paste/upload to a session and tell GPT to "strictly/explicitly adhere to the BLT framework."